whawty/auth/README.md

 [![Build Status](https://travis-ci.org/whawty/auth.svg?branch=master)](https://travis-ci.org/whawty/auth)

-whawty.auth is simple file based authentication suite.
+whawty.auth is a simple file based authentication suite.
 It uses flat files containing password hashes.
-These hashes are currently based on scrypt but the algorithm can be upgraded on the fly.
+These hashes are currently based on scrypt but the algorithm can be upgraded to newer/stronger formats on the fly.
 To find out more about the storage backend read [this file](doc/SCHEMA.md).

 This repository contains a golang app which can act as a whawty.auth agent.
 You can use this app to manage usernames using a simple web UI.
 It also offers a _saslauthd_ compatible unix socket to authenticate against it.